itserik0/jumpstart-workshop/content/css/anatomy-of-css.md

 ### CSS Ruleset

+A CSS ruleset is comprised of a **selector**, which tell the browser which HTML elements to target, and **declarations**, which tell the browser what values to set for certain **properties** of the selected HTML element.

 ![CSS anatomy](../images/ruleset.png)

-To modify multiple property values in one ruleset, write them separated by semicolons, like this:
+Declarations are separated by semicolons, like this:

 ```
 p {